DigiPlatMOOC/TelegramBotSample/README.md

 php send.php "This is the text to send!"
 ```

+Also, take a look to the `lib.php` file, which includes many other library functions you can use to send messages, photos, and locations through the Telegram API.

 ### Receiving messages (push)

 Telegram bot conversations can also work in *push* mode: instead of making your code constantly fetch updates from Telegram server, it is the service itself that calls your code and activates your bot.